 Lake Placid is the resting place to the ardent 19th-century abolitionist John Brown, best known for his failed attempt to catalyze the liberation of slaves in the South.
 Brown was also a "conductor" on the Underground Railroad and helped freed slaves develop their own farms in New York.
 Visit his home and final resting place, the John Brown Farm State Historic Site, where you can get a refined sense of this important piece of our history.

-Go to Rochester, where you will find the "Flight to Freedom" exhibits in the Rochester Museum & Science Center.
+In Rochester, you'll find the "Flight to Freedom" exhibits in the Rochester Museum & Science Center.
 These interactive exhibits reveal the story of influential African American abolitionist and writer Frederick Douglass as well as other formerly enslaved freedom seekers such as Austin Steward, Harriet Jacobs, and Reverend Thomas James.

-Visit the oldest continuously run African American musicians club in the U.S., the Colored Musicians Club Museum.
+Visit the oldest continuously run African American musicians club in the US, the Colored Musicians Club Museum in Buffalo.
 Founded in 1935 and full of interactive exhibits, the museum shares the stories of the jazz legends who performed there and the legacy they left behind.

 For a glimpse into the reality of what slavery was like in the north, visit Philipsburg in Tarrytown, an 18th-century working farm.